apache/flink-statefun/stateful-functions-examples/stateful-functions-flink-harness-example/README.md

 This is a simple example to demonstrate how one would run Stateful Functions application in the IDE using the provided Flink Harness.

-Take a look at the `com.ververica.statefun.examples.harness.Main` class to see example usages of `Harness`.
+Take a look at the `com.ververica.statefun.examples.harness.RunnerTest` class to see example usages of `Harness`.

 ## Running the example

-Simply run the `com.ververica.statefun.examples.harness.Main` class.
+Simply run the `com.ververica.statefun.examples.harness.RunnerTest` class.